Substance Use Disorder Defined

 What Is Substance Use Disorder?

-This diagnosis was specifically designed to allow doctors to simultaneously address both addictive and non-addictive dysfunctional substance use in clients.
-This replaces the DSM-4, the diagnostic manual previously used by the APA, which treated addiction and clinically significant abuse as separate distinct issues.
-Under the DSM-5, there are eight types of substance use disorders that doctors can diagnose.
-Caffeine is also listed as a substance-related disorder under DSM-5, however, it is not designated as a substance use disorder.2
+This diagnosis was designed to allow doctors to address both addictive and non-addictive substance use in clients.
+The previous version treated addiction and abuse as two separate issues.
+Under the new version, DSM-5, there are eight types of substance use disorders that doctors can diagnose, including:

 - Cannabis (e.g. marijuana)

 - Hallucinogens (e.g. LSD, peyote)

 - Sedatives, hypnotics, or anxiolytics (e.g. Valium, Xanax)

 Diagnosis is based on a set of 11 behaviors.
 Each fall into four basic categories, as follows.

 Impaired control: Impaired control includes using a substance for longer periods of time than intended.
 This may also include using larger amounts than intended.
 A few examples include:

 - Wanting to reduce use, yet being unsuccessful in doing so